 To take awaye the spottes and scarres of the smal pockes and measels.

 The blood of a bulle or of an hare is moche commended of authours to be annoynted hote upon the scarres, and also the lycour that yssueth out of shepes clawes or gootes clawes, hette in the fyer.
 Item, the dryppyng of a cygnet or swanne layed upon the place oftentymes hote.

 He does not describe measles as a fatal condition, though he warns that trying to repress the disease with medicine may cause it to be even worse later, possibly killing the child.
-In Dr. Tuley’s description of Measles, he describes the “black measles” which is a rare but incredibly virulent form of measles that causes the blood to pool under the skin giving the patient a dark color and I wonder if that is what Phaer is warning against.
+In Dr Tuley’s 1913 description of measles, he describes the “black measles” which is a rare but incredibly virulent form of measles that causes the blood to pool under the skin giving the patient a dark color and I wonder if that is what Phaer is warning against.

 Something that is important to remember is that these diseases are not static entities, they evolve over time and geographies, and it’s possible that through the centuries we will be able to see changes in the symptoms.
-It’s possible that smallpox that medieval writers associated with measles, and which Edward VI caught directly after the measles was the most common secondary infection, whereas in later centuries including today, it is pneumonia.
+It’s possible that smallpox, which medieval writers associated with measles- and which Edward VI caught directly after the measles– was the most common secondary infection, whereas, in later centuries to this day, it is pneumonia.

-I hoped you enjoyed or at least learned something, measles isn’t the cheeriest of topics. if you’d like to support The Baby Historian please share, like, subscribe, follow, or become a patron on Patreon.
-Patrons get the smug satisfaction of knowing they’re helping a pleb like me, and they get exclusive posts, previews— and of course my eternal gratitude.
+I hoped you enjoyed or at least learned something, measles isn’t the cheeriest of topics.
+If you’d like to support The Baby Historian please share, like, subscribe and/or become a patron on Patreon.

 Holmes, Grace, Frederick Holmes, Julia McMorrough.
 2001.
 “The Death of Young King Edward VI.”
 New England Journal of Medicine, 345(1), 60-62.